Defining Measures of Worth

 The first row of Table 1 involves calculations when the measure is a household expenditure.

 Relative Value in Consumption – This measures the expenditure relative to the cost of the amount of goods and services such as food, shelter, clothing, etc., that an average household buy.
-This measure uses the daily average household expenditure (AHE), which is only available after 1900.
-Historically this bundle has become larger as households have bought more over time.
-For example, in 2017 the average nominal price of a one-pound loaf of bread was $1.33[6].
-Thus, we can say that the relative value of that bread was less than 1% (1.33/157) of the daily average household expenditure (AHE).
+This measure uses the daily average household expenditure (AHE),, which is only available after 1900.
+Historically this bundle has become larger as households' purchases have increased over time.
+Consider as an example of this measure, in 2021 the average nominal price of a one-pound loaf of bread was $1.52[6].
+Thus, we can say that the relative value of that bread was less than 1% (1.51/183) of the daily average household expenditure (AHE).
 In this case, the physical amount of the commodity is one loaf, but it could be greater, for example, the total number of loaves produced during a time period.

-Household Cost – The cost of a project relative to the AHE.
+Household Cost – This is the cost of a project relative to the AHE.
 The project may pertain either to business/government, a person/household, or to a nonprofit institution.
 The construction of a church or a government project requires the use of resources that are then not available for current (say, consumption) expenditure.

 Household Purchasing Power – This is measured as a household’s income or wealth relative to the AHE.
-For example, in 2016, the average wage in the United States according to the Social Security Administration was $46,640.[7]
-This is only 82% of the AHE, so we are not surprised that with this purchasing power, the average household has more than one “bread” earner.
-On the other hand, the median average hourly wage of a neurosurgeon was $175, over nine and a half times the average hourly AHE.
-Given that the weekly AHE was $1,170, the neurosurgeon could cover that in about six hours of work (the cynic might say “and now have lots of time for golf.”)
+For example, in 2021, average wage income in the United States according to the Social Security Administration was $60,575.[7]
+This is only 90% of the AHE, so we are not surprised that with this purchasing power, the average household has more than one “bread” earner.
+On the other hand, the median average wage of a cardiologists was $353,970,[8] over five and a third times the AHE.
+This means that the cardiologist can earn what the average household does in one day a week.
+(The cynic might say “and now have lots of time for golf.”)
 This can also be applied to stock variables.
-The reported wealth of Bill Gates is $93 billion, or a wealth that is worth about 1,630,000 of what the average household spends in a year.
+The reported wealth of Jeff Bezos is $171 billion, or a wealth that is worth about 2,555,000 of what the average household spends in a year.

 Output